-If you are at a crosswalk with a Walk/Don't Walk sign or other control signal, you must obey the control signal.
-You can only cross when you have the Walk signal; otherwise, you must yield right of way to oncoming traffic.
+If you're at a crosswalk with a "walk/don't walk" light, you must obey it.
+You can only cross the street when you have the "walk" signal; otherwise, you have to yield to oncoming traffic.

 Pedestrian Right-of-Way at Crosswalk